indr19/Action_Recognition/README.md

   * docker pull mayukhd/jetson_4_1:cp36torch1.7

 ### 6.1 The Detector
-The detctor captures the live stream using the USG cam on the xavier and forwards it to the inferencer.
-Due to limitation of the infrastructure, we are generating the test feed synthetically instead of capturing it live.
+The feed detctor captures the live stream using the USG cam on the xavier and forwards it to the inferencer.
+The frames recieved from the camera are buffered on the Jetson via a sliding window approach.
+Each frame initiates a new queue that keeps adding frames until a specified number of frames are collected. e.g. if we are going to do inference on a 3 second clip, assuming we are getting 15 fps from the usb cam on the jetson, we will have 45 frames in a queue, which will then be used for inference and then the frames will be discarded.
+Every second a new queue will be created, which means every 15 frames a new queue is created, at the end of 3 seconds we have 3 queues which the first queue having 45 frames, the 2nd one with 30 frames and the 3rd one with 15 frames.
+That is the maximum number of frames we will have in memory at a given time.
+As soon as a queue has 45 frames, we run the prediction and drop the frames.

 * Download the test images
   * python3 download.py --val_video_list= full path to the test list --dataset_valdir= full path to where the image sequences